 Chipping the ball over onrushing goalkeepers quickly became El Gran Capitan’s trademark in his younger days.
 David Beckham was known for his crosses, Zinedine Zidane for his pirouettes, Lionel Messi for his jinking runs; Raul made the elegant ‘chip’ his trademark.

 At the double | Raul celebrates one of his two goals at Old Trafford in 2000

 3. Double strike vs Manchester United

 By the turn of the millennium, Raul had already established himself as an icon in Spanish football and one of the best forwards in Europe.
 But it was in 2000 that he cemented his status as one of the world’s elite footballers.

-His brace against Manchester United at Old Trafford in the second leg of the 1999-2000 Champions League quarterfinals has become one of his most lasting images.
-His first goal, Madrid’s second in the game, was a fine demonstration of his elegant finishing.
-It wasn't a powerful strike of the ball, but graceful and precise.
+His brace against Manchester United at Old Trafford in the second leg of the 1999-2000 Champions League quarter-finals has become one of his most lasting images.
+His first goal – and Madrid’s second in the game – was a fine demonstration of his elegant finishing: not a powerful striker of the ball, but graceful and precise.

 4. Kiss of the ring